ttoe-dj/ttoe-dj.github.io/_projects/pel.md

 In the future, I hope to understand better:

-- What is a [quantum system](../system), in a first-principles approach?
+- What is a , in a first-principles approach?

 - Is the [indifference boundary condition](../boundary-condition) sufficient in this context, or is it too weak in deriving the structures we experience?